 “Trust the Process” is a phrase that has become almost as synonymous with Philadelphia as cheesesteaks and the Liberty Bell.
 It began as a rallying cry for fans of the local pro basketball team, but it could just as easily apply to the city’s hotel revitalization.
 This comeback has been been aided in part by the Airbnb-driven success of the apartment hotel concept, which has become a Philadelphia institution of its own.
 Travelers have an increasing desire for the trappings of home, and Philly has risen to the occasion with a number of options, breathing new life into a genre that tends to be associated with bland corporate housing or emergency residences.

-That’s a huge step in the right direction, but the biggest impact is quite possibly being made by a small hotel in Northeast Philly’s burgeoning Fishtown neighborhood.
+Leading the way with apartment-style lodging is a huge step in the right direction, but it’s possible that the biggest impact on the local scene is being made by a small hotel in Northeast Philly’s burgeoning Fishtown neighborhood.

 Wm.
 Mulherin’s Hotel